tkat0/scrapbox-converter/README.md

 [Scrapbox](https://scrapbox.io/) converter written in Rust

 This is a hobby project to import Scrapbox to [Obsidian](https://obsidian.md/).
-It aims to be able to convert scrapbox and markdown to each other,
+It aims to be able to convert Scrapbox and Markdown to each other,

 [Demo](https://tkat0.github.io/scrapbox-converter/)